-The practice had material safety data sheets in relation to substances that are hazardous to health.
-However, we noted there were no risk assessments for individual substances.
-We discussed this with staff and were later sent evidence this had been addressed and rectified.
+The practice held material safety data sheets in relation to substances that are hazardous to health.
+However, we noted that these did not have individual risk assessments.
+We discussed this with staff, and they made a start on completing these during the inspection.